 As I mentioned, this paper is incredibly smooth.
 For some people, it may be too smooth, but I personally really enjoy writing on it.
 Nibs glide across it with little to no resistance.
 Even extra fine nibs, which I sometimes find a little too scratchy, feel fantastic on it.

 How does it handle ink?
 Very well!
 It has slightly faster dry times and lower sheen than many fountain pen friendly papers, but that’s exactly what you want when writing letters so that your ink doesn’t smear.
-For such fast dry times, it still has fantastic shading.
+It also has fantastic shading.
 I didn’t see any feathering or bleed-through and ghosting is low enough that most people will be fine writing on both sides of a sheet.
 This is partly due to the paper weight, which is 90gsm.
 This slightly heavier than average paper also means the paper has a more substantial feel, which the recipient of your letters may notice.Ink also looks great on this paper.
 It has what I think of as a higher contrast, which means dark parts of ink look darker and light parts of ink look lighter.
 This really accentuates any shading that your ink may have and also makes colors pop.
 It may have something to do with the bright whiteness of this paper, but it also has to do with the qualities of the paper itself.

 If you write a lot of letters, this is a great paper option.
 Not only is it a pleasure to write on, but it makes your writing (or at least the ink you use) look very nice.
-With a hint of sheen, great shading and more contrast than many papers, inks look fantastic.
+With some sheen, great shading and more contrast than many papers, inks look fantastic.
 While you can get many different papers for letter writing, few (or maybe even none) are as smooth as this paper.
-Writing on it is an experience unto itself, so if you’re a fan of smooth papers, this should be a must-try.
+Writing on it is an experience unto itself, so if you’re a fan of smooth papers, this one should be a must-try.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.